kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ![bse-110](/images/tutorial/bot-studio/bse-110.png)

-After webhook URL is generated, go to Messaging Settings in LINE developer console to enable webhook.
+After webhook URL is generated, go to Messaging Settings in LINE developer console to enable webhook. **Please check that you already enable the webhook by click on Enable in "Use Webhoooks" section which placed above Webhook URL field**

 ![bse-111](/images/tutorial/bot-studio/bse-111.png)
 Click “Update” then paste the webhook URL to LINE developer console.